 With regards to an aggressive dog who bites it would best to seek out a dog bite and dog training expert.

 Do you have an aggressive dog?
 Dog aggression is complex and requires an aggressive dog training expert with years of theoretical and practical experience treating and training a diverse population of dogs.

 See how we can help you with your aggressive dog.
 We are experts in dog aggression training.
 Fun Paw Care specializes in dog aggression cases and has been successfully helping parents with their aggressive dogs for decades!
-Fill out this short form for an expert certified dog behaviorist and trainer to help you with your dog’s aggression and training today.
+Whether you live in Greater Los Angeles California or live around the world, fill out this short form for an expert Certified Dog Behaviorist and Trainer to help you with your dog’s aggression and training today.

 Russell is a gifted trainer.
 Thank you for your dedication and compassion for training & helping homeless dogs.